kkalaria16/kkalaria16/README.md

 * 🌱 I’m currently learning intersting things in the fields of AI, probability, and statistics ...

-* 🔭 ... and am currently working on a some of my own projects to apply my learning.
+* 🔭 ... and am currently working on a some of my own projects (mostly computer vision) to apply my learning.

 * 🤔 I’m looking for good AI projects to collaborate on, and freelancing opportunities.